 Yahoo! took the "honey" argument a step further by outlining five more annoying couple habits that can lead to a breakup:

-1. Bragging that you never fight.
-We're with Shine on this one.
-Telling people you don't fight may make you feel superior at handling relationships, but it also suggests that you're not confident enough in your relationship's ability to grow from conflict.
+1. Bragging that you never fight: Telling people you don't fight may make you feel superior at handling relationships, but it also suggests that you're not confident enough in your relationship's ability to grow from conflict.

-3. Talking about your kids 24/7.
-Dr. Laura Puhn, a New York-based couples mediator, claims that excessive attention on your kids de-sexualizes the relationship.
+3. Talking about your kids 24/7: Dr. Laurie Puhn, a couples mediator, claims that excessive attention on your kids de-sexualizes the relationship.
 Eventually, your connection becomes completely dependent on your children.
 While we can see truth in this argument, we're willing to forgive new parents who are still figuring out how to balance their social lives with child-rearing.